zalando/spilo/docs/User's Guide/Deployment.md

 * Have some global idea about the usage characteristics of the appliance
 * Have unique name for the cluster

+To deploy the appliance using senza, do the following:

 	senza create [OPTIONS] CLUSTER_NAME ETCD_DISCOVERY_URL DOCKER_IMAGE:IMAGE_TAG